Jones returns pick for TD, Falcons rout Carr, Raiders 43-6

 Raiders: CB Damon Arnette was evaluated for a concussion after a helmet-to-helmet hit with one of his teammates on the first play of the game. … CB Trayvon Mullen left with an abdominal injury in the first half but was able to return.

-Falcons: Already playing without star Julio Jones because of a hamstring injury, Atlanta’s receiving corps took another blow when Olamide Zaccheaus went down in the first half with a toe injury. … OG James Carpenter was carted off the field with a groin injury in the fourth quarter.
+Falcons: WR Olamide Zaccheaus went out in the first half with a toe injury, another blow to a receiving corps that already was missing Julio Jones (hamstring). … OG James Carpenter was carted off the field with a groin injury in the fourth quarter.

 UP NEXT

-Raiders: Play their second straight game on the East Coast when they face the winless New York Jets next Sunday.
+Raiders: At the winless New York Jets next Sunday.

 Falcons: Take on first-place New Orleans for the second time in three weeks, hosting their NFC South rival next Sunday.
 The Saints won the first meeting 24-9.